mireu-san/neo-city-2021/README.md

 The problem will disappear if they removed.
 -Solution : z-index typo error.
 Be sure, the number which is lower than the existing one may cause to completely goes below its hierarchy!

-3. [] Looks like this layout is not applicable to its mobile screen.
+3. [x] Looks like this layout is not applicable to its mobile screen.
 This need to be worked out. [🍳Urgency rate : 5/5]

-4. [] arrow_down.png (Home.jsx <= Home.scss>) dimming effect does not function correctly.
+4. [x] arrow_down.png (Home.jsx <= Home.scss>) dimming effect does not function correctly.
 [Urgency rate : 1/5]
+Forget it, remove this all.
+Just replace it to the navbar first.
+Add some extra nav icon on the left side later.

-5. [] hover feature does not work properly.
+5. [x] hover feature does not work properly.
 Double check this issue after rebooting.
+Forget it, remove this all.
+Just replace it to the navbar first.
+Add some extra nav icon on the left side later.

-6. [] All layout does not support mobile responsive.
+6. [x] All layout does not support mobile responsive.
 Keep trying. [🍳Urgency : 5/5]

 # refactoring note (To Do List)
 [] Menu.jsx - <li onClick={() => setMenuOpen(false)}>